h0lley/embeddedNimScript/README.md

 Furthermore, it is assumed that the shared state contains a ``IdentCache`` type initialized with ``newIdentCache()``.

-All of these assumptions should be pretty easily adjustable or removable though.
+Most of these assumptions should be pretty easily adjustable or removable though.

 ## Usage